In situ hybridisation

 |Guaranteed yield||> 1 OD||> 3 OD||> 6 OD|

 Highest sensitivity due to 4 labels per oligonucleotide.
-Nearly no influence on the hybridization properties as the dyes are coupled to the oligonucleotide backbone.
-Special probe-design prevents "self-quenching effects".
+The special probe-design in which the dyes are coupled to the oligonucleotide backbone, prevents "self-quenching effects".
 The signal intensity of the hybridized probe nearly increases linear with the number of fluorophores per oligo; that means that tetraProbes may be two times brighter than dopeProbes and four times brighter than monoProbes under identical conditions.

 |e.g. Fam, Atto 488|